-Although the ongoing coronavirus pandemic has halted public celebrations, there are still a lot of ways you can mark the occasion.
+Although the ongoing coronavirus pandemic has halted public celebrations for the second year in a row, there are still a lot of ways you can mark the occasion.

 We've rounded up five documentaries you can watch to celebrate Pride month.